 - Examples of assessed pupil work, to support teachers in the assessment process

 - Example medium term plans donated by Hertfordshire schools.

 - Printable software guides, lesson ideas, links to useful websites and more.

 The scheme is available through the Herts for Learning Primary Computing Team, as an annual subscription.
 This includes:

-- Electronic and printed copies of the scheme.
+- Electronic copies of the scheme.

 - Access to the online resources bank.